13 Best Places To Visit In Ujjain Other Than Temples For A Unique Experience

 Photo: Md Khairul Hasan / Pexels / Image For Representation Only

 Kalidasa Academy is a cultural centre focusing on the appreciation and advancement of the arts, especially those influenced by the renowned Sanskrit poet, Kalidasa.
 The academy conducts a plethora of workshops, seminars, and cultural activities aimed at the promotion of literature and performing arts.
 The visitors may also take part in educational activities or attend some stage spectacles, thus getting acquainted with the rich cultural traditions of the country.
-The academy is indeed a throbbing hub of creative activities that invite people from all walks of life.
+The academy is indeed a throbbing hub of creative activities, on of the Ujjain visiting places other than temples.

 Entry Fee: Varies for specific events or workshops